the-fellowship-co/facade/docs/getting_started/intro.md

 ### How it works?

-1. **Architect with blocks**: Use blocks to bootstrap the individual units of abstraction in your business/organisation.
+1. **Architect with blocks** to abstract individual business units like order, payment, shipping etc..
-2. **Communicate between blocks**: Make the blocks communicate in both asynchronous and synchronous way.
+2. **Communicate between blocks** using a simple function call or publishing/subscribing to events via in built pub/sub system.
-3. **Expose blocks with gates**: Expose the blocks to variety of frontends using gates.
+3. **Expose blocks to frontends** using a GraphQL gateway.
-4. **Deploy block and gates**: Instantly deploy the blocks and gates using a single cli command.
+4. **Deploy blocks and gates** instantly using a single cli.

+Byld isn't just a framework, though – we eliminate a lot of boilerplate code that application backends tend to require like transport, routing, pub/sub  and infrastructure setup.
+Byld simplifies the building backends with making you write only code that matters and let's you instantly deploy your backends without any additional setups.

 ## Setting it up